Indicators of Compromise

 TAXII 2.1 Server

 DFIRe includes a read-only TAXII 2.1 server that external threat intelligence platforms can poll for indicators.
-TAXII consumers connect to your DFIRe instance and retrieve published indicators as STIX 2.1 objects.
+TAXII consumers authenticate with a Bearer API key and retrieve published indicators as STIX 2.1 objects.

 MISP-Compatible Feed